Orchestrator#

 Step 2: Initialize the Client Connections#

-Single-sharded database:
+Single-sharded Orchestrator:

 1# Initialize a SmartRedis client for the single sharded database